AdityaCoppisetti/robotic-arm/journal.md

 now lets get working on the 3rd module , we will basically repeat this till we have the required 6 drivers setup

+Completed the 3rd driver , i lowkey sometime make one of these modules on my own